MSena/PredMachLearn-031/README.md

 Read more: http://groupware.les.inf.puc-rio.br/har#wle_paper_section#ixzz3jYefj88I

 The training data for this project are available [here](https://d396qusza40orc.cloudfront.net/predmachlearn/pml-training.csv), and the test data can be found [here](https://d396qusza40orc.cloudfront.net/predmachlearn/pml-testing.csv).

-Please refer to the RMD and HTML files for more information about the code developed for this assignment.

 Best wishes,